 Digital Marketing Team

 Jordan is a bookworm and live music lover from Pennsylvania.
+She currently works as the music writer for alt-weekly, Pittsburgh City Paper.
 After receiving her Bachelor’s degree Communications Media in 3 years, she went on to intern and freelance as a writer (D.C.
 Music Download, Femme and Fortune,) and social media marketer (Jewel and Lotus, Star Pittsburgh/Y108 Pittsburgh).
 Her various experience includes social media marketing, music journalism, and fashion blogging.
 When she’s not working she can be found traveling, hula-hooping or watching Netflix with the subtitles on.

 Alana believes art is a powerful medium to change conversation & change the world.
 After working at Goldman Sachs for 3 years, her brain was STARVING for creative work.
 She quit her finance job & started helping tech startups & CEOs tell their stories through videos & social media strategy.
 When Alana started producing & directing digital commercials, she witnessed how powerful videos can impact an audience to change, to see issues in a new light, & find solutions that improve their lives.
 As a marketing & video consultant to the band The Killers (Mr, Brightside), entertainment/tech Blue Fever, & BI startup Grow, Alana crafts creative & manages strategy aimed at impacting audiences to believe & engage with powerful stories.